-Courthouse Park: To afford a dignified setting on the north for the imposing Court House, and to redeem the quality of its neighborhood from ugly commercial development, a couple of blocks of land equal to 4.1 acres should be acquired jointly by the County and City north of the Court House.
+Courthouse Park: To afford a dignified setting on the north for the imposing Court House, and to redeem the quality of its neighborhood from ugly commer-cial development, a couple of blocks of land equal to 4.1 acres should be acquired jointly by the County and City north of the Court House.
 The City could own the northern portion and develop it mainly for a playground for little children.
 The southern portion could be devoted to lawns and walks.

-If the College can spare the block south of the Court House, that too should be bought by the County and made into a park, in order to afford a dignified frontage for the Court House.
+If the College can spare the block south of the Court House, that too should be bought by the County and made into a park, in order to afford a dignified front-age for the Court House.
 Counties acquire and improve and manage parks in other states, so it should not be hard to obtain the legal authority to do so in this state.

 Spokane Falls Park: We strongly recommend the acquisition of the little promontory and the small rocky islet in the river north of the west end of the Great Northern Railroad lower bridge, adjoining the Post Street bridge, as a means of providing a good point from which the public can forever view Spokane Falls.
-Considering that the City of Spokane owes its existence to these falls, it would be most fitting that this good viewpoint of the falls should be preserved for the public.
-Other ledges adjoining the falls should be preserved, if practicable.

-If Lincoln Street is carried through from Broadway to Bridge Street, this little park would lie east of Lincoln Street and north of the Great Northern Railroad.

-By filling in from Lincoln Street to, and including, the rocky islet and northward to the south line of College Street (extended), an area of 1.7 acres would be secured. be secured.
+Considering that the City of Spokane owes its existence to these falls, it would be most fitting that this good viewpoint of the falls should be preserved, if practicable.
+If Lincoln Street is carried through from Broadway to Bridge Street, this lit-tle park would lie east of Lincoln Street to, and including, the rocky islet and north-ward to the south line of College Street (extended), an area of 1.7 acres would be secured.

+be secured.